Journal of Marriage and Family

 About the Journal of Marriage and Family

-The Journal of Marriage and Family (JMF), published by the National Council on Family Relations, has been the leading research journal in the family field for more than 70 years and is consistently the most highly cited journal in family science.
+The Journal of Marriage and Family (JMF), published by the National Council on Family Relations, has been the leading research journal in the family field for more than 75 years and is consistently the most highly cited journal in Family Science.
 JMF features original research and theory using the variety of methods reflective of the full range of social sciences, including quantitative, qualitative, and multi-method designs; research interpretation; integrative review; reports on methodological and statistical advances; and critical discussion concerning all aspects of marriage, other forms of close relationships, and families.
-The Journal also publishes brief reports.
+The journal also publishes brief reports.

-Contributors to JMF come from diverse fields, including anthropology, demography, economics, history, psychology, and sociology, as well as interdisciplinary fields such as human development and family science.
+Contributors to JMF come from diverse fields and disciplines, including Family Science, human development, anthropology, demography, economics, history, psychology, and sociology.

 JMF is published in February, April, June, August, and October of each year.
 Each issue averages 284 pages in length.
 Its worldwide circulation is more than 6,200 copies.
 It receives more than 700 submissions annually, of which approximately 15 percent are published following one or more revisions.
 Eighty percent of all reviews are completed within six to eight weeks of manuscript receipt.
 Publication lags vary, but average five to nine months following acceptance.